 You can’t predict every situation that calls for a change order.
 Damage caused by poor weather conditions or an indecisive client is out of your control.

-However, you can make sure that you address potential changes in the contract phase, carefully detailing when a change order provision applies and explaining the policies and budgetary adjustments needed.
+However, you can make sure that you address potential changes in the contract phase, carefully detailing when a change order provision applies and explaining the policies and budgetary adjustments needed to prevent that your project goes over budget

 By the way, you can edit budgets in ProcurementExpress.com by simply opening a budget and clicking the button that reads, “EDIT BUDGETS.”